Max98/pre-php/README.md

 }
 ```

-and run
-`prephp` from the the terminal on that folder.
+and run `pre-php` from the the terminal on that folder.
+There is also a watch function `pre-php -w` that will watch for changes.
+You can also do `pre-php -f` for a fresh build (destroy everything in the build folder and start over)

 #### config: